vysakh0/rails_zen/README.md

 A step by step generator.
 This will get *uniqueness*, *validations*  from you, and write the appropriate files (model, migration, model_spec).

-The specs generated here, assumes you are using
+The specs generated here assumes you are using

 - Rspec (>3.0)
-- Should matchers
+- Shoulda matchers
 - FactoryGirl

 *NOTE*: You need to use this app at the root of your rails directory